ntuanhung/im2ink/README.md

 # im2ink

 ## Overview
 This project aims to reconstruct the offline character images back to online handwritten trajectories using an encoder-decoder with attention and GMM.

 For questions or more details, please contact us via email addresses: ntuanhung@gmail.com or nakagawa (at) cc.tuat.ac.jp

 ## Demo
-### 1. Recovered samples
+### 1. Recovered samples with attention

+The left-hand side images present the attention maps during decoding steps, where brighter pixels are higher focused on.
+The right-hand side images show the corresponding recovered trajectories.

-A successful recovered sample
+**A successful recovered sample**

 ![Attention successful recovery](https://github.com/ntuanhung/im2ink/blob/master/demo_gif/unsucess_2.gif)

-An unsuccessful recovered sample
+**An unsuccessful recovered sample**

 ![Attention unsuccessful recovery](https://github.com/ntuanhung/im2ink/blob/master/demo_gif/unsucess_1.gif)